alexgaarciia/MLApps_BoardGames/README.md

 - [Main Notebook Instructions](https://github.com/alexgaarciia/MLApps_BoardGames/blob/main/docs/NOTEBOOKS.md): How to run the project notebook.
 - [Dashboard Instructions](https://github.com/alexgaarciia/MLApps_BoardGames/blob/main/docs/DASHBOARD.md): How to run the interactive dashboard.

+## 🎥 Explanatory YouTube Video
+You can also take a look at this video, where we explain a  dashboard that we have created to show our project results!
+[Click here](https://www.youtube.com/watch?v=lnl28FGtGdU)

 ## ✍️ Authors
 - Miguel Fernández Lara
 - Alejandro Leonardo García Navarro